acantril/learn-cantrill-io-labs/AWS_HYBRID_AdvancedVPN/02_INSTRUCTIONS/DemoValueTemplate.md

 For anything starting with CONN1 ..
 Look in the `CONNECTION1CONFIG.TXT` file
 For anything starting with CONN2 ..
 Look in the `CONNECTION2CONFIG.TXT` file
-In each of the above files, for anything showing TUNNEL1 fine the section `IPSec Tunnel #1` in the above files (THE TOP HALF)
+In each of the above files, for anything showing TUNNEL1 find the section `IPSec Tunnel #1` in the above files (THE TOP HALF)
-In each of the above files, for anything showing TUNNEL2 fine the section `IPSec Tunnel #2` in the above files (THE BOTTOM HALF)
+In each of the above files, for anything showing TUNNEL2 find the section `IPSec Tunnel #2` in the above files (THE BOTTOM HALF)

 For `ROUTER1_PRIVATE_IP` its the 192.168.12.SOMETHING Private IPv4 Address for `ROUTER1` - Check the `Outputs` of the `ONPREM` CFN Stack for `Private IP of Router1`
 For `ROUTER2_PRIVATE_IP` its the 192.168.12.SOMETHING Private IPv4 Address for `ROUTER2` - Check the `Outputs` of the `ONPREM` CFN Stack for `Private IP of Router2`